 Currently, the county averages five to 10 early dismissals a year due to the heat, so WDBJ7's Katey Roshetko asked jokingly if Siers thought the kids were ready to give up their early dismissals when it's hot outside, since they'll now have climate-controlled classrooms.

 "Absolutely" Siers laughed.
 "I think they'll be more than happy to."

 The new school will have a brand new robotics lab which Siers said is unusual for a middle school to have.
 It'll also have an auditorium with a full lighting system and sound board.

 "We have a middle school drama program that will feed into the already very successful drama program at the high school level," he explained.

 Behind the school, the new practice football field is starting to take shape.
 The new gymnasium will be able to hold around 1,200 people.
 In front and to the right of the gymnasium, crews are making way for the new baseball and softball diamonds.

 All of this is just phase one of planning.
-Dr. Siers said they're also planning to add tennis courts, lights over all the fields, and a stadium around the football field, but those elements a ways away from being funded.
+Dr. Siers said they're also planning to add tennis courts, lights over all the fields and a stadium around the football field, but those elements are a ways away from being funded.